 Producers of the drink that contained 357 mg of caffeine have now lowered their caffeine content to 300 mg.
 It carries a health warning that it should not be consumed by children, those with heart problems, or those who may have an intolerance to caffeine.

 Energy drinks contain not only caffeine but other plant-based stimulants, simple sugars or artificial sweeteners, and additives.
 A 16-ounce serving of one well-known energy drink would contain

 These high concentrations of caffeine and sugar could have a negative impact on the body.

 When alcoholic beverages are mixed with energy drinks, the caffeine can mask the depressant effects of alcohol.
 Alcohol also decreases the metabolism of caffeine, prolonging its effects.

-Drinkers who consume alcohol mixed with energy drinks are three times more likely to binge drink than drinkers who do not report mixing alcohol with energy drinks.
+Drinkers who consume alcohol mixed with energy drinks are

 They are also twice as likely to report experiencing sexual assault, sexually assaulting someone else, riding with a driver who was under the influence of alcohol, being physically hurt or injured, and requiring medical treatment.

 A person is unlikely to die from consuming too much caffeine in the diet.
 It is estimated that it would take 149 or so cans of caffeinated energy drink to kill an average adult male.
 Vomiting would most certainly occur before a person had a chance to consume a fatal overdose of caffeine from dietary sources.

 However, pure caffeine is a powerful stimulant, and very small amounts can lead to an accidental overdose.
 A single teaspoon of pure caffeine is roughly equivalent to